-Another classic Nashville ice cream shop: Bobbie’s Dairy Dip.
+Bobbie’s Dairy Dip is one of Nashville’s most iconic ice cream shops.
 They’ve been keeping it simple since 1951, focusing on milkshakes, burgers, and ice cream.
 The colorful location off Charlotte Avenue will make you feel like you’re in a ’50s throwback movie.
 It’s the perfect spot too cool off on a hot summer day.

 Mike’s Ice Cream

 Mike’s Ice Cream moved from the heart of Broadway to 2nd Avenue, not far from its original location.
 The space stays packed with out-of-towners and locals alike because of one simple thing: Tasty ice cream.
 It’s a right of passage, so if you haven’t tried Mike’s, make your way to 2nd Avenue for a scoop or two.

 Jeni’s Splendid Ice Creams

 With several locations throughout the city, this hotspot is sure to cool you down with any of the abundant and unique ice cream flavors.
 Jeni’s staff is friendly and eager to let you taste any of the options.
 And with flavors like Supermoon and Salty Caramel, sampling is almost mandatory.
 If you can’t decide, get the Salted Peanut Butter with Chocolate Flecks.